 Compression Ratio is one of the fundamental specifications of an Internal Combustion engine.
 It is the ratio of the volume above the piston when it is at the bottom-most position (BDC) to the volume above the piston when it is at the top-most position (TDC).
-The compression ratio indicates the extent to which the air-fuel mixture is compressed in the engine.
+It indicates the extent to which the air-fuel mixture is compressed in the engine.

 In the case of diesel engines, the 'Compression-Ratio' varies from 18:1 to 23:1 which depends upon the engine design & construction.
 The petrol engines use 'Spark Ignition' method.
 However, the diesel engine technologies such as 'Direct Injection' & 'InDirect Injection' & 'Common-rail Direct Injection' use the 'Compression Ignition' method.
 However, the compression ratio remains almost the same for both the petrol engine and diesel engine, respectively, regardless of the engine capacity/displacement.

 Advantages of Higher Compression Ratio:

 Higher the compression-ratio, better is the thermal efficiency of the engine.
 Thus, the engine can extract more mechanical energy from the given mass of the air-fuel mixture.
 In that context, diesel engines have enhanced fuel efficiency for the given amount of fuel than petrol engines of the same size.

 It means that let's say; you compare the conventional petrol and diesel engines with the same engine capacity of 1.0L.
 Then, in the real world, the 1.0L diesel engine will consume less fuel than the 1.0L petrol engine.
 In other words, a car with a 1.0L diesel engine would give higher mileage as compared to the one with a 1.0L petrol engine under similar driving conditions.